Skip to main content

 Cooking basics

 The freshman 15 is a thing, and many college kids eat out a lot because the cafeteria food is awful.
 Eating out on a regular basis is expensive and not the healthiest lifestyle.
-While your teen doesn’t need to be Martha Stewart, knowing how to make scrambled eggs, pasta, grilled chicken, hot dogs, grilled cheese and other simple recipes is a huge benefit.
-You and your teen can spend quality time before the semester starts learning how to cook and use everyday kitchen appliances.
+While your teen doesn’t need to be Martha Stewart, knowing how to make scrambled eggs, pasta, grilled chicken, hot dogs, grilled cheese, ramen, and other simple recipes is a huge benefit.
+You and your teen can spend quality time before the semester starts learning how to cook and using everyday kitchen appliances.

 Refrigerator 101